nilrahman18/CSEKU_SDP_2017_THE_LONE_CAPSULE/README.md

 Developed By: Tausif Ahmed Turzo (160207) Mesbah Ur Rahman (160218)

 Project Full Description: A simple low poly platformer game made with Unity 3D.The game consists of three levels : Water Elemental Level,Fire Elemental Level, Earth Elemental Level.Player will face various obstacles in order to progress in the level.

+The Full Project Can Be Found In This Link: https://drive.google.com/file/d/0B3bY9MfK2wpzTVRDc1FZcHlwaU0/view?usp=sharing